 This is the second course in the statistics sequence.
 It includes the study of additional topics in probability, correlation, regression and statistical inference.
 The course also includes the topics of chi-square procedures, analysis of variance, non-parametric methods and statistical quality control.
 This course satisfies a general education requirement in the Math/Science area.
-Prerequisite: MAT-156 Statistics or equivalent
+Prerequisite: MAT-156 Statistics I with a "C" grade or better.